tomersiv/Palo-Alto-web-service/README.md

 **By default, the program uses the first algorithm.
 Upon checking both algorithms' performance, I noticed that the second algorithm performs better (about 10 times faster) when the input string's length is between 1 and 7; in any other case, the first algorithm is far more preferable.**

-### *To support the second algorithm (in case the input strings' length is between 1-7),  simply comment line 36 and uncomment lines 38, 39 in the Controller class.*
+### *To support the second algorithm (in case the input strings' length is between 1-7),  simply comment line 36 and uncomment lines 38, 39, the 'generatePermutation' function and the 'swap' function in the Controller class.*